facebookresearch/nevergrad/docs/optimization.rst

 Currently most optimizers only derive a volume float loss from the multiobjective loss and minimize it.
-:code:`DE` and its variants have however been updated to make use of the full multi-objective losses [#789](https://github.com/facebookresearch/nevergrad/pull/789), which make them good candidates for multi-objective minimization (:code:`NGOpt` will delegate to DE in the case of multi-objective functions).
+:code:`DE` and its variants have however been updated to make use of the full multi-objective losses [#789](https://github.com/facebookresearch/nevergrad/pull/789), which make them good candidates for multi-objective minimization (:code:`NgIohTuned` will delegate to DE in the case of multi-objective functions).

 Reproducibility